What comes first: brand design, website design, or SEO?

 After you have your brand in place, what do you do with it?
 Well, you get to apply it everywhere!
 This is the step many want to start with, but, having a brand makes it so much easier and more effective.

-After we design your brand, we’ll start designing elements that require shorter timelines and have less moving pieces.
+After I design your brand, we’ll start designing elements that require shorter timelines and have less moving pieces.
 This includes collateral such as social media profiles and posts, business cards, brochures, labels, and tags.
 These give you a great way to start marketing and building a community even before your website launches.

 Digital ads and off-site SEO